 Knot’s intelligent systems-level approach to assessment and management helped Oregon State Parks and Recreation find new ways to balance increasing visitor demand with natural preservation at the state’s beloved Smith Rock.

-Central Oregon’s Smith Rock is a mecca for rock climbers, hikers and day walkers.
-The high desert outcropping, with its rust colored, striking rock formations draws hundreds of thousands of visitors each year.
-This popularity created a challenge for the Oregon Parks and Recreation Department, as it considered options for managing the natural wonder, maintaining its beauty while providing a safe area for onlookers and seasoned hikers and climbers.
+Central Oregon’s Smith Rock is a mecca for rock climbers, hikers, and day walkers.
+With its rust-colored, striking rock formations, the high desert outcropping draws hundreds of thousands of visitors each year.
+This popularity created a challenge for the Oregon Parks and Recreation Department, as it considered options for managing the natural wonder and maintaining its beauty while providing a safe area for onlookers, seasoned hikers, and climbers.

-The Adaptive Management Framework and Capacity Assessment was developed by Knot to guide long-term Oregon Parks and Recreation decision making.
+The Adaptive Management Framework and Capacity Assessment was developed by Knot to guide long-term Oregon Parks and Recreation decision-making.
 The challenge for Knot was to reflect the aspirations of the Department’s management goals and objectives.
-Knot’s solution was a system that empowers the Parks Department’s staff to manage park assets, natural resources and visitor experience more sustainably over time.
-Knot tackled challenges involving capital planning, while also giving the department guidance on investment priorities.
-Knot’s expertise helped the department with a program for outdoor recreation management — creating a more intelligent systems-level approach to assessment and management.
+Knot’s solution was a system that empowers the Parks Department’s staff to manage park assets, natural resources, and visitor experience more sustainably over time.
+Knot tackled capital planning challenges while also giving the department guidance on investment priorities.
+Knot’s expertise helped the Department with a program for outdoor recreation management — creating a more intelligent systems-level approach to assessment and management.

 The Knot assessment means higher proficiency for the Parks Department as it faces the challenge of managing demand for the unique natural wonder — guaranteeing a quality visitor experience and sustainable management of native ecosystems.
 Knot’s customized approach resulted in a tool easily implemented by the client and exceeded the client’s goal of finding new ways to balance visitor demand with natural preservation.
 Such a program ensures that many generations will share in the wonder of this uniquely Oregon natural attraction.